saadnadeem27/chatbot-studio-prompts-main/README.md

 ⭐ **If you found this project helpful, please give it a star!** ⭐

-*Built with ❤️ using React, TypeScript, and Tailwind CSS on the Lovable platform*
+*Built with ❤️ using React, TypeScript, and Tailwind CSS*